February 24 marked three years of war in Ukraine.

-National representatives of Orthodox, Catholic, and Protestant communities, in collaboration with the World Evangelical Alliance’s Peace and Reconciliation Network, the Evangelical Fellowship of Canada, and the Canadian Council of Churches, have signed this Pastoral Letter on Ukraine, Canada, and the Church, inviting all to join in praying for peace.
+National representatives of Orthodox, Catholic, and Protestant communities, in collaboration with the World Evangelical Alliance’s Peace and Reconciliation Network, the Evangelical Fellowship of Canada, and the Canadian Council of Churches, signed a Pastoral Letter on Ukraine, Canada, and the Church, inviting all to join in praying for peace.

 Endorsed by 45 leaders, the Letter identifies six meaningful ways by which to foster peace: